seifrajhi/seifrajhi.github.io/content/blog/aws-x-ray-distributed-tracing/index.md

 $ helm -n xray install aws-xray okgolove/aws-xray -f xray-values.yaml
 ```

 This will deploy the X-Ray DaemonSet to the EKS cluster.
 The X-Ray daemon will be deployed to each worker node in the EKS cluster.
 For reference, see the example implementation used in this module.

-### Checking X-Ray in action:
+### Checking X-Ray in action

 The AWS X-Ray SDKs are used to instrument your microservices.
 When using the DaemonSet in the example implementation, you need to configure it to point to `aws-xray.xray:2000`.